2025 Mannheim car attack: Media

-Although initial comparisons were drawn to the earlier Magdeburg and Munich car attacks, some media have since criticised waning reporting of the Mannheim car incident since 5 March.
+Although initial comparisons were drawn to the earlier Munich and Magdeburg car attacks, some media have since criticised waning reporting of the Mannheim car incident since 5 March.
 Overall interest and attention was significantly lower following the identification of the suspect, and unlike in the direct aftermath of the Munich car-ramming, Chancellor Olaf Scholz did not visit the site.
 It was noted that similar had occurred with the 2018 Münster attack, the 2019 Essen-Bottrop-Oberhausen attack, the Volkmarsen and Trier attacks in 2020 and the 2022 Berlin car attack, despite higher casualties, in either fatalities or injuries.